Guarana for more energy and concentration

 Symptoms of poisoning are known when caffeine consumption is too high.
 Since the exact effects of guarana and the individual ingredients of the plant substance have not yet been fully researched, risk groups are generally advised against consuming guarana.
-This includes in particular children, pregnant women and breastfeeding women, because in these cases, the results obtained from animal experiments can't be transferred to humans.
+This includes in particular children, pregnant women, and breastfeeding women, because in these cases, the results obtained from animal experiments cannot be transferred to humans.

 As with all caffeine-containing substances, the risk of guarana consumption lies in getting used to it.
-Caffeine is physically addictive, it's a drug.
+Caffeine is physically addictive, it is a drug.
 Caffeinism is the name of this disease, which is often referred to as coffee addiction.
 The symptoms are dose-dependent and cover a wide range:

 - Insomnia and stimulation of the central nervous system

 - Increased blood pressure, increased heart activity and increased heart rate

 - Potassium deficiency and muscle paralysis with high consumption of caffeinated soft drinks